StainedMentor/Who-Am-I/README.md

 ### Help
 ![help](https://github.com/StainedMentor/Who-Am-I/blob/main/assets/help.png)

-* <span style="color:blue">E: Extroversion </span> - This dimension represents how individuals interact with the world.
+* E: Extroversion - This dimension represents how individuals interact with the world.
 Extroverts tend to be outgoing, social, and energized by interactions with others.
 * N: Intuition - This dimension represents how individuals process information.
 Intuitive individuals tend to focus on patterns, possibilities, and abstract concepts rather than concrete details.
 * T: Thinking - This dimension represents how individuals make decisions.
 Thinkers tend to prioritize logic and objective analysis when making decisions.
 * J: Judging - This dimension represents how individuals approach structure and organization.
 Judging individuals prefer a structured and organized lifestyle, with a focus on planning and decision-making.